What you’re about to read is unlike anything else on Writer’s Block.

 - Bookmark it for future reference.

-In this video I offer 5 solutions for writer’s block + what to do about long-term writer’s block:
+If you’re more of a visual learner, in this video I offer 5 solutions for writer’s block + what to do about long-term writer’s block.

 Before we get started, let’s clear up some common myths about writer’s block.

 Nope!
 Great writers and terrible writers all get afflicted with it.
 It has nothing to do with your skills.

 2. If only you had more discipline, you could write.